 It also conducts accident and incident investigations, undertakes audits for compliance with legislation, and assists industry by delivering educational programs.
 WST also provides assistance with complaints about underpayment of entitlements and other industrial relations matters and processes dangerous goods licences and permits.

-The Workplace Standards structure consists of the Inspectorate, the Information and Workers Compensation Branch, the Policy, Planning and Services Branch, and a small Executive Support Unit.
+WST consists of the Inspectorate (which includes separate units for Electricity and Gas), the Information and Compensation Branch, the Policy, Planning and Services Branch (which includes Building Standards and Regulation), and a small Executive Support Unit.

-workplace inspections and investigations, which contribute to the enforcement of health and safety standards;
+conducting workplace inspections, audits and investigations which contribute to the achievement of health and safety standards in the workplace;

-ensuring the safe transportation and handling of dangerous goods;
+ensuring the safe transportation, storage and handling of dangerous goods;

-improving electrical safety awareness and managing licensing functions.
+improving electricity standards and safety and managing licensing functions.

-In a rapidly changing industrial awards, trading and safety environment, the Workplace Standards Division is also active in the review and development of legislation, standards, codes of practice, licensing, registration and accreditation procedures.
-The Division also provided strategic policy advice to the Minister, the Government and the Workplace Safety Board.
+In a rapidly changing industrial awards and safety environment, WST actively reviews and develops legislation, standards, codes of practice, licensing, registration and accreditation procedures and guidelines.

-Users of this Output Group include the Minister for Infrastructure, Energy and Resources, the Government, employers, employees, unions and employer organisations.
+Workplace Standards key clients include the Minister for Infrastructure, the Government, employers, employees, the WorkCover Tasmania Board, unions and employer organisations.